-The College achieved a good set of exam results in 2014 and continues to progress.
-100% of all students achieved at least one qualification at G grade or more, 97% of all students achieved at least one qualification at C grade or more and 96% achieved 5 or more graded A*-G (national average 2014 = 93%).
+The College overall achieved a good set of exam results in 2015 and continues to progress.
+100% of all students achieved at least one qualification at G grade or more, and 94% achieved 5 or more graded A*-G (national average 2014 = 93%).
+39 students achieving 3 or more A*/A grades and some achieving straight A* grades.
+36% of Pupil Premium students achieved 5 or more GCSE graded C or above including English and Maths which is a 9% increase on last year.
 This shows how truly inclusive and comprehensive we are as a college.

-Overall 57% of students achieved 5 or more GCSE graded C or above including English and Maths (national average 2014 = 52.6%) with 18 students achieving 8 or more A*/A grades and 51 students achieving 3 or more A*/A grades.
-Given the national changes to the way English GCSE was marked this year the English results are particularly pleasing with 71% of students achieving a grade C or higher, (Nationally 2014 = 61.7%).
-67% of students also achieved a grade C or higher in Mathematics.
-Given the national context and national changes to the way performance of this year’s GCSE results will be measured Ofqual have stated that it is difficult to make comparisons with previous years.
+Overall 55% (provisional) of students achieved 5 or more GCSE graded C or above including English and Maths (national average 2014 = 52.6%).
+68% of students achieving a grade C or higher in English Language, (Nationally 2015 = 65%) and 67% of students also achieved a grade C or higher in Mathematics (Nationally 2015 = 63%).
+Given the national context and national changes to the way the performance of GCSE results are now measured, Ofqual have stated that it is difficult to make comparisons with previous years.

-At A Level 100% of our students achieved A*-E Grades which is our best ever with 17% of all grades being A*/A. Many of our students have progressed on to university with 97% getting their first choice place.
+At A Level, 100% of our students achieved A*-E Grades which is our best ever for two years in a row.
+Many of our students have progressed on to university with 97% getting their first choice place.